 Given the sensor positions, and local evaluation of the field $\boldsymbol{F} = \{F(x)\}_{x \in X}$, find the coefficent of the source at $z_2$. \end{problem}

-Using the methodology introduced in this section, the problem solution comes from finding the estimator for the value $\beta_2$.
-Moreover, since all the sensors lie in a region for which the source at $z_1$ provides the same signal strenght, then they cannot estimate it, albeit being able to discern all the other values.
-The solution comes from building the design matrix, and then the vector $\boldsymbol{c}$ in the following way:
+Using the methodology introduced in this section, the solution of the problem comes from finding the estimator for the value $\beta_2$.
+Moreover, since all sensors lie in a region for which the source at $z_1$ provides the same signal strength, then they cannot estimate it, albeit being able to discern all the other values.
+The solution comes from building the design matrix and then the vector $\boldsymbol{c}$ in the following way:

-Note that there are multiple pseudo-inverses, but the target vector $\boldsymbol{e}_2$ is orthogonal to the subspace with error, which is generated by $\boldsymbol{e}_0$ and $\boldsymbol{e}_1$, corresponding to the constant signal arriving from the constant background $\beta_0$ and the signal of the mass in $z_1$.
+Note that there are multiple pseudo-inverses, but the target vector $\boldsymbol{e}_2$ is orthogonal to the subspace with error, which is generated by $\boldsymbol{e}_0$ and $\boldsymbol{e}_1$, corresponding to the constant signal coming from the constant background $\beta_0$ and the signal of the mass in $z_1$.